Cisco Secure Workload

 After the Discovery is performed, CASB security can be used as a preventative control to block access to SaaS products.
 This functionality, however, is being quickly replaced through the integration of DLP.
 DLP systems inspect network traffic, leaving your systems looking for sensitive data.
 Traffic carrying unauthorized data is terminated to protect it from loss and leakage.

-Through integration with a DLP service, you can continue to allow access to a SaaS product, but you can control what is being done within that SaaS product.
-So, for example, if somebody uses Twitter, you can restrict specific keywords or statements from being sent to the platform.
+Through integration with a DLP service, you can continue to allow access to a SaaS product but control what is being done within that SaaS product.
+For example, if somebody uses Twitter, you can restrict specific keywords or statements from being sent to the platform.

-So, for example, if you’re using something like an application like Salesforce in the cloud, and you have a policy you’re not allowed to copy customer or download customer databases from Salesforce, the CASB solution can enforce that as well as monitor if someone does attempt to download or violate the policies.
+So, for example, if you’re using an application like Salesforce in the cloud and have a policy that you’re not allowed to copy customers or download customer databases from Salesforce, the CASB solution can enforce that and monitor if someone attempts to download or violate the policies.

 Cisco Umbrella CASB: SASE Capabilities